OfficeDev/office-js-docs-pr/docs/testing/ie-11-testing.md

 ---
 ms.date: 05/16/2020
-description: 'Test your add-in using Internet Explorer 11.'
+description: 'Test your Office Add-in using Internet Explorer 11.'
 title: Internet Explorer 11 testing
 localization_priority: Normal
 ---

-## Test with Internet Explorer 11
+# Test your Office Add-in using Internet Explorer 11

 Depending on the specifications of your add-in, you may plan to support older versions of Windows and Office, which require testing on Internet Explorer 11.
 This is often necessary as part of submitting your add-in to AppSource.
 You can use the following command line tooling to switch from more modern runtimes used by add-ins to the Internet Explorer 11 runtime for this testing.